Three NFL games moved due to COVID-19 outbreaks

 Eagles safety Rodney McLeod tweeted: “So we have to suffer, and compromise our schedule because of another teams mistake.
 Make it make sense!”

 Last season, in the midst of the coronavirus, the NFL completed its season on schedule, but had to reschedule 15 games, some to midweek.
-In July, NFL Commissioner Roger Goodell warned the 32 teams that no games would be rescheduled under such circumstances and, instead, forfeits could happen.
+In July, Goodell warned teams that no games would be rescheduled under such circumstances and, instead, forfeits could happen.

-“As we learned last year, we can play a full season if we maintain a firm commitment to adhering to our health and safety protocols and to making needed adjustments in response to changing conditions,” Goodell said.

 Earlier Friday, Saints coach Sean Payton tested positive for COVID-19 and was immediately isolated from the team.